 Many of the crimes turned into horrific murders.
-In a recent knife attack on the 22nd June 2020 in Reading, 3 members of the public were killed and a further 3 hospitalised.
-The Home Secretary Priti Patel spoke about the issue in the House of Commons and described it as a ‘senseless attack’.
+In a recent knife attack on the 22nd of June 2020 in Reading, 3 members of the public were killed and a further 3 hospitalised.
+Home Secretary Priti Patel spoke about the issue in the House of Commons and described it as a ‘senseless attack’.

 Arguably it’s a culture that has been created but this is the time where a deeper look into the issues can help our next generation be brought up to be responsible adults and not killers in the making.

 Many of the youths disregarded our justice system and claimed that ‘it doesn’t rehabilitate them, suggesting that if they were put back out on the streets then there would be the same problem’.
-Many of the youth insisted that they carried knives because they were scared and there is always danger, so at any point, they may feel they need to pull one out.
+Many of the youth insisted that they carried knives because they were scared and there is always danger, so, at any point, they may feel they need to pull one out.

 So what can we do to minimise the risk of knife crime and its connection to crime at an early stage?
-Firstly, the average youth carrying a knife has obtained it from their mother’s kitchen drawer, parents should hold a responsibility towards checking from time to time on their children.
+Firstly, the average youth carrying a knife has obtained it from their mother’s kitchen drawer, parents should hold responsible for checking their from time to time on their children.

 You could be looking at up to 4 years imprisonment for possessing a knife.
 Case law such as ‘Povey’ is applied when sentencing an offender.
-Carrying a knife in public is a serious offence and is punished with severe sentences in order to protect the public, it is to act as a deterrent.
-The court states that we must consider the risk of harm which may foreseeably be caused.
+Carrying a knife in public is a serious offence and is punished with severe sentences to protect the public, it is to act as a deterrent.
+The court states that we must consider the risk of harm that may foreseeably be caused.

 The best advice would therefore simply be - DON’T carry it.

 Knife crime figures do not illustrate a clear image, for example, whilst the number of people prosecuted for carrying knives is on the increase, it is suggested that the annual number of stabbings has been falling at times.
-Although the question about knife crime persists, statistics only show a small percentage that die in violent incidents.
+Although the question of knife crime persists, statistics only show a small percentage that dies in violent incidents.

 The downside of immense media reporting is the difficulty in the effects such as normalising it.
-It places thoughts in teenagers minds that having a knife on them is becoming a fashion statement and having a huge effect on their self-fulfilling prophecy.
+It places thoughts in teenagers' minds that having a knife on them is becoming a fashion statement and having a huge effect on their self-fulfilling prophecy.
 As suggested earlier getting hold of a knife is fairly simple, many being able to obtain it from their kitchen homes.

-Although the relative strength of these policies being introduced is increases in penalties to demonstrate the big effect of knife crime.
-On the other-hand certain individuals will have no fear of spending time in prison, for them as suggested in a documentary in the Nottingham spike in crime, it is all about reputation, ego and revenge.
-Young youths fear other teenagers more then they fear the police and more offenders are being jailed for carrying knives.
+Although the relative strength of these policies being introduced increases penalties to demonstrate the big effect of knife crime.
+On the other hand, certain individuals will have no fear of spending time in prison, for them as suggested in a documentary on the Nottingham spike in crime, it is all about reputation, ego and revenge.
+Young youths fear other teenagers more than they fear the police and more offenders are being jailed for carrying knives.

 The defendant is entitled to be acquitted if it can be shown on the balance of probabilities that:

 The defendant does not discharge the burden of showing good reason just by providing an explanation that is not contradicted by prosecution evidence.
-A defence put forward will always be tested by robust cross examination.
+A defence put forward will always be tested by robust cross-examination.

-The defendant needs to go further and demonstrate the reason of why the knife was there in the first place.
-The justices in the case appeared to have been misled into thinking that the casual nature of the appellants work deprived him of good reason without more, when the real question was whether the appellant has genuinely had a good reason for having the knife and then genuinely forgotten about it; and that in so far as he had the article with him when recollection was restored he still had a good reason for having it with him.
+The defendant needs to go further and demonstrate the reason why the knife was there in the first place.
+The justices in the case appeared to have been misled into thinking that the casual nature of the appellant's work deprived him of good reason without more when the real question was whether the appellant genuinely had a good reason for having the knife and then genuinely forgotten about it; and that in so far as he had the article with him when recollection was restored he still had a good reason for having it with him.